irshadali21/Worksuite-Tasker-app-Electron-js/README.md

 - `utils/api.js` – Axios instance that communicates with the Worksuite backend.

 The application checks for a stored user token at start up and either loads the login screen or the dashboard accordingly.

----

-This project does not currently include automated tests.
-Running `npm test` will show an error because the `test` script is not defined.